Topic expert? Clueless? Answer these five questions to find out.

 (d) a lease automatically renews for 12 months

-1. (b) All pre-existing residential tenancy agreements continue to prohibit tenants from growing cannabis, and a pre-existing general “No Smoking” clause will continue.
+1. (b) All pre-existing residential tenancy agreements continue to prohibit tenants from growing cannabis in the rental unit, and a pre-existing general “No Smoking” clause will continue.
 Vaping; however, is not considered smoking, and is allowed unless the agreement is explicitly revised to prohibit its use.
-To restrict cannabis activity in a rental property, all new residential tenancy agreements commencing after Oct.
+To restrict cannabis activity in a rental unit, all new residential tenancy agreements commencing after Oct.
 17, 2018 require explicit prohibitions against smoking, vaping, and growing cannabis.

-2. (c) The maximum allowable rent increase in 2019 is 2.5%, matching the most recent 12-month average percentage change in the BC Consumer Price Index (CPI).
+2. (a) The province has banned rent increases for 2021, due to the COVID-19 pandemic.
 In previous years, the maximum allowable rent increase included a margin of 2% added to the annual CPI percentage change.
 For example, the maximum allowable rent increase in 2018 was 4.0%.
+For residential tenancies, the standard allowable rent increase for 2022 will be announced in late summer 2021.

 3. (d) If a landlord, his/her parents, or his/her adult child wishes to move back into a property, he/she must provide the existing tenant with at least two months’ notice and one month’s rent as compensation.